AwalaApp/specs/rs007-pohttp.md

 The server MUST return a `202` (Accepted) response as soon as it successfully [stores or forwards](https://en.wikipedia.org/wiki/Store_and_forward) the parcel.
 A relaying gateway MUST return a `507` (Insufficient Storage), it MUST respond with an appropriate status code in the range 400-599, including `507` (Insufficient Storage) .

-If per [Parcel Delivery Binding](rs000-core.md#parcel-delivery-binding) in Relaynet Core, the client is a relaying gateway and it is required to provide the target endpoint with its address, it MUST do so with the request header `X-Relaynet-Gateway`.
-For example, `X-Relaynet-Gateway: rngh+http:gateway.humanitarian.org`.
+If per [Parcel Delivery Binding](rs000-core.md#parcel-delivery-binding) in Relaynet Core, the client is a relaying gateway and it is required to provide the target endpoint with its address.
+PoHTTP gateways MUST do so with the request header `X-Relaynet-Gateway`.
+For example, `X-Relaynet-Gateway: rng+http://gateway.humanitarian.org`.

 ## Client Authentication

 A user gateway MAY require its endpoints to provide authentication information in the `Authorization` request header and/or require the use of a client-side TLS certificate issued by a trusted Certificate Authority.
 Defining how that would work would be the responsibility of another Relaynet Specification.

-Host endpoints and relaying gateways MUST NOT require their clients to provide any authentication- or authorization-related information in the request headers, nor require the use of TLS-certificates.
+Public endpoints and relaying gateways MUST NOT require their clients to provide any authentication- or authorization-related information in the request headers, nor require the use of TLS-certificates.

 Regardless of the type of Relaynet node they represent, servers MAY still refuse requests from suspicious and/or ill-behaved clients.